Convergence Rates of Gaussian ODE Filters: Auxiliary bounds on intermediate quantities

-\end{lemma} \begin{proof} See \Cref{appendix:local_technical_lemma}. \end{proof} To bound the Kalman gains $\boldsymbol{\beta}(nh)$, we first need to assume that the orders of the initial covariance matrices are sufficiently high (matching the latter required orders of the initialization error; see \Cref{ass:eps0_bound}).
+\end{proof} To bound the Kalman gains $\boldsymbol{\beta}(nh)$, we first need to assume that the orders of the initial covariance matrices are sufficiently high (matching the latter required orders of the initialization error; see \Cref{ass:eps0_bound}).

 \begin{assumption} The entries of the initial covariance matrix $P(0)$ satisfy, for all $k,l \in [q+1]$, $\Vert P(0)_{k,l} \Vert \leq K_0 h^{2q+1-k-l}$, where $K_0>0$ is a constant independent of $h$. \end{assumption}